coateds/DevOpsOnWindows/UsingGitAndGitHub.md

 * git reset --hard HEAD~[x] --- go back (delete) x commits
 * git reset --hard origin/master --- bring remote back to same as local

+## Logs, Diffs and Reversion

+### Git Log - See Versions of the project (commits)
+* Git log
+* Git log --oneline –decorate
+* Git log --oneline --decorate --max-count=2
+* Git log --oneline --decorate --author=coateds

+### Git Diff
+* Git diff [filename]
+	Unstaged Changes (between the un added file and other versions) Likely the most common usage.
+This compares a recently saved file (unstaged) to the most recent commit.
+* Git diff --cached pilots.html
+	Uncommitted Changes (between added/staged/index file and locally committed file) Perhaps easier to remember how to unstage a file (Git Reset HEAD) than to use this?
+* Git diff HEAD pilots.html
+	Changes since last commit (between committed file and both staged and unstaged files)
+* Git diff HEAD~1 HEAD pilots.html
+	Changes between any two committed changes
+	In this case the current committed and the one before that ~2 would be two version ago

+### Undo/Revert
+* Git checkout pilots.html
+  To go back to the last committed Version:
+* Git reset HEAD pilots.html
+  To undo staged (Added) changes
+	(then git checkout pilots.html)
+* Git revert d332879 --no-edit
+  To undo a committed change
+  Where d332879 comes from viewing the log: git log --oneline –decorate

 ## Visual Studio Code

 * For documenting in .md files